Conflict of Interest Guidelines

-The University, and UniServices as its subsidiary, is working to strengthen understanding and improve clarity around conflict(s) of interest.
-The aim is to protect members, the University and UniServices by encouraging openness and avoiding behaviour that may cause any perception of bias or compromised objectivity.
+The University, and its subsidiaries, are working to strengthen understanding and improve clarity around conflict(s) of interest.
+The aim is to protect members, the University and its subsidiariesby encouraging openness and avoiding behaviour that may cause any perception of bias or compromised objectivity.

 For managers this means taking a developmental approach to improving their own and their staff members’ understanding of: